 Chances are, however, that you won’t always see the term “origination fee” when looking at your paperwork.
 Check your Loan Estimate for items like “underwriting fees,” “processing fees,” and “application fees.”
-You should be able to identify your origination fees fairly easily in this three-page summary.
+You should be able to identify your origination fee fairly easily in this three-page summary.
 If you can’t find the information, ask your loan officer to point it out.

-What about Paying Points?
+What about paying points?

-While not strictly origination fees, mortgage points are sometimes paid as an upfront cost of your loan.
+While not strictly loan origination fees, mortgage points are sometimes paid as an upfront cost of your loan.
 For the most part, points represent 1% of the loan amount.
 You can receive an interest rate deduction for paying points.

 For example, you might get a 0.25 point reduction in your loan for each point you pay.
-If you pay two points on a loan of $200,000, you’re paying $4,000 up front in exchange for a reduction of 0.50 on your interest rate.
+If you pay two points on a loan of $200,000, you’re paying $4,000 upfront in exchange for a reduction of 0.50 on your interest rate.
 So a rate of 4.75% might end up being 4.25% instead.

-Depending on the size of your loan and how long you have it, that interest rate reduction could end up being worth the points you paid up front.
+Depending on the size of your loan and how long you have it, that interest rate reduction could end up being worth the points you paid upfront.

-Make sure you understand what you’re getting into when paying points because sometimes lenders might talk about “points” as 1% of the loan amount even when they’re talking about your loan origination fees.
+Make sure you understand what you’re getting into when paying points because sometimes lenders might talk about “points” as 1% of the loan amount even when they’re talking about your loan origination fee.
 They might say something like, “your origination fees amount to one point.”
-That’s their way of saying your mortgage origination costs are equal to 1% of your loan amount.
+That’s their way of saying your origination costs are equal to 1% of your loan amount.